 This increasingly prosecuted offence has gained high profile scalps, including Constance Briscoe, Chris Huhne, Vicky Pryce, Jonathan Aiken and Jeffery Archer.
 It is an indictable only offence which means that the case will be allocated immediately from the Magistrates’ Court to the Crown Court because the Magistrates do not have jurisdiction to deal with such a serious offence.
-Perverting the course of justice is a common law offence, which means its origins are based in case law rather than statute.
-The maximum sentence is life imprisonment and / or a fine.
+Perverting the course of justice is a common-law offence, which means its origins are based on case law rather than statute.
+The maximum sentence is life imprisonment and/or a fine.

 The most common offences charged as perverting the course of justice are; interfering with witnesses, concealing evidence and making false allegations of a crime.

-Interfering with witnesses can include both actual witnesses and potential witnesses.
-The offence can be committed before a suspect has been arrested or charged with an offence.
-So long as an incident has occurred from which it can reasonably be expected that an investigation would take place.
-The act of attempting to influence a witness to change their account or discouraging a witness from reporting an offence or from attending court is an offence if it is done with the intention of preventing justice from being done.
+This can include both actual and potential witnesses.
+An offence can be committed before a suspect has been arrested or charged: so long as an incident has occurred from which it can reasonably be expected that an investigation would take place.
+Attempting to influence a witness into changing their account or discouraging them from reporting an offence or attending court is an offence if it is done with the intention of preventing justice from being done.

 The case of R v Tunney 1 Cr App R. (S) 91 confirmed that the three factors to be born in mind by the sentencing judge are;

 - the degree of persistence, and,